-The primary function of an incubator is to keep the eggs warm and the environment moist.
-When you're an egg-hatching dummy, you're better off buying a fully automatic incubator.
+The primary function of an incubator is to keep the eggs warm and the environment humid.
+Investing in a fully automatic incubator is advisable if you lack experience in hatching chicken eggs.
 There are countless types and brands of incubators, so make sure you buy the right one for your needs.

 Features that are very useful to start hatching chicken eggs:

 - Forced air (fan)